weekendesk/nodegate/assets/documentation/api-reference-routes.md

 Each modifier of the pipeline will be called with two arguments:
  - The container, with the update of the previous modifier
- - The original requests received by nodegate.
+ - The original request received by nodegate.
 (The Express request).

 ## Error handling